James Outman Player Props: Dodgers vs. Athletics

-On Wednesday, James Outman (.333 slugging percentage in past 10 games, with zero home runs) and the Los Angeles Dodgers face the Oakland Athletics, whose starting pitcher will be Hogan Harris.
-First pitch is at 10:10 PM ET.
+James Outman -- with a slugging percentage of .370 in his past 10 games (including zero home runs) -- will be in action for the Los Angeles Dodgers versus the Oakland Athletics, with JP Sears on the hill, on August 3 at 10:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1 with two RBI) against the Athletics.
+He had a one-hit showing in his last game (1-for-3) against the Athletics.

 James Outman Game Info & Props vs. the Athletics